 What We Are Doing.
-Upon becoming aware of this incident, we immediately took steps to confirm the security of our systems.
+Information security is among Green Diamond's highest priorities, and we have strict security measures in place to protect information in our care.
+Upon becoming aware of this incident, we immediately took steps to confirm the security of our systems, including the deployment of an advanced threat protection and monitoring tool.
 We are reviewing existing security policies and implemented additional cybersecurity measures to further protect against similar incidents moving forward.
 We reported this incident to law enforcement and are cooperating with their investigation.
 We are notifying potentially impacted individuals, including you, so that you may take steps to best protect your information, should you feel it is appropriate to do so.
 We are also reporting to regulatory authorities, as required.

-As an added precaution, we are offering you immediate access to credit monitoring and identity theft protection services for <<CM Duration>> months at no cost to you, through Equifax.
+As an added precaution, we are offering you immediate access to credit monitoring and identity theft protection services for twenty-four (24) months at no cost to you, through Transunion.
+You can find information on how to enroll in these services in the below "Steps You Can Take to Protect Personal Information."
 We encourage you to enroll in these services as we are not able to do so on your behalf.